SPAMCOP HOME · SPAMCOP FAQ · NEWSGROUPS · FORUM FAQ · WEBMAIL · SSL WEBMAIL · SPAMCOPWIKI

 Now I wouldn't be troubled by the particular check but anyone who regularly receives legitimate Email in this character set would be affected and make their legit Email more likely to be captured.

 So my feeling is that this would require a low score.
-As it stands I would be marginally inclined to speak against adding this check to Spam Assassin.
+As it stands I would be marginally inclined to speak against adding this check to spam Assassin.

 It would really be better if we could get the problem IP addresses onto the blocklist and keep them reported whilst the spew continues.